Chinchilla-Software-Com/CQRS/README.md

 Nightly build packages and symbols available at http://nightlies.chinchillasoftware.co.nz/

 ## The framework
-A lightweight enterprise framework to write CQRS, event-sourced and micro-service applications in hybrid multi-datacentre, on-premise and Azure environments.
-Currently published as nuget packages @ http://www.nuget.org.
-It is written in C# and targets .NET 4.0 (where possible) and .NET 4.5.
-CQRS.NET borrows heavily from CQRSlite (https://github.com/gautema/cqrslite), from some point in 2013.
+A lightweight enterprise Function as a service (FaaS) framework to write function based serverless and micro-service applications in hybrid multi-datacentre, on-premise and Azure environments, offering modern patterns such as CQRS and event-sourcing.
+Offering a superior combination of serverless, micro-service and traditional deployments both in the cloud and on-premise to suit any business.
+Deployments can be inter-conntected with each other sharing data and resourcing or independant and issolated while providing a consistent framework and guideline for both development, deployment, DevOps and administration.

 CQRS.NET has been designed with modularity in mind... see the number of technology packages below you can chose from.
+Modularity applies to both development concerns like storage as well as operational modularity such as serverless or micro-service deployment.
 Every package and design choice made should be interchangeable with custom code if needed.

 ![CQRS.NET](https://raw.githubusercontent.com/Chinchilla-Software-Com/CQRS/master/wiki/CQRS-Process-Flow-Level-2.png)